 Torsten Edelmann- Author of Firecapture

 Firecapture is the video camera interface software which has lots of great functionality built-in and which is constantly being improved and added to.
-Firecapture home page is at; http://firecapture.wonderplanets.de/ and there is a Yahoo Groups support page at http://tech.groups.yahoo.com/group/firecapture/
+The Firecapture home page is at; http://firecapture.wonderplanets.de/ and there is a IO Groups support page here

 Chris Garry- Author of Pipp

-Chris is a freelance ASIC design engineer living near Cambridge in the UK.
-He is a keen planetary imager with his C14 SCT.
+Chris is a freelance ASIC design engineer living on the north side of Cambridge in the UK.
+He is a keen planetary imager with his C14 SCT and is the author of PIPP.

 Grischa Hahn- Author of Winjupos